john-albright/john-albright.github.io/README.md

-# Portfolio Website
+# Programmer Portfolio Website

 This is the source code for my portfolio website.
 To view the live website, visit my [GitHub user site](https://john-albright.github.io/).The index page can also be viewed on [CodePen](https://codepen.io/john-albright/full/mdwxzyw).

 The index page was created for the 5th project of FreeCodeCamp's first certificate [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design).
-Later, more pages were added to fulfill the requirements for [problem set 8](https://cs50.harvard.edu/x/2021/psets/8/) of Harvard's [CS50 Introduction to Programming](https://online-learning.harvard.edu/course/cs50-introduction-computer-science?delta=0).
+Later, more pages were added to fulfill the requirements for [problem set 8](https://cs50.harvard.edu/x/2021/psets/8/homepage) of Harvard's [CS50 Introduction to Programming](https://online-learning.harvard.edu/course/cs50-introduction-computer-science?delta=0).
 The code was made from scratch using HTML, SCSS, JavaScript, jQuery, and Bootstrap.
 However, it was inspired by a FreeCodeCamp model/project titled [FCC: Personal Portflio](https://codepen.io/freeCodeCamp/pen/zNBOYG).